The Most Important Event in History

-- 1Cor.15: 3-8 - The early missionaries claimed to have seen the actual Jesus return from the dead - not a zombie or a hallucination, but a real person intact (ate, spoke, prayed, taught them).
+- I Corinthians 15:3-8 – The early missionaries claimed to have seen the actual Jesus return from the dead - not a zombie or a hallucination, but a real person intact (ate, spoke, prayed, taught them).

 When I say I believe Jesus rose from the dead, I repeat the witness of the Apostles that this was a historical event, not a vision or a dream.

-2 He was the 1st of many resurrections.
+2. He was the first of many resurrections.

-1 Corinthians 15: 20-23 - The resurrection has significance for us only in the fact that it points to our own resurrection.
+I Corinthians 15:20-23 – The resurrection has significance for us only in the fact that it points to our own resurrection.
 Otherwise why would it give us joy or hope?

 Every time I take communion therefore I express and confirm this belief.
 Every time I neglect this, I also ignore the opportunity to express my own hope.
 To deny Jesus' resurrection is to deny the possibility of our own.
 To say that His was just a vision, a ghost or a hallucination is to assign this same phenomena to our own.

-1. The resurrection is what separates Jesus from every other religious leader or prophet in history.
+- The resurrection is what separates Jesus from every other religious leader or prophet in history.
 None of them have claimed resurrection - only Jesus.
-Through the resurrection God has established Jesus as His only divine Son and savior of the world.
+Through the resurrection God has established Jesus as His only divine Son and Savior of the world.
+(Romans 1:4)

-3. The resurrection of Jesus gives me real hope that I too will be resurrected one day.
+- The resurrection of Jesus gives me real hope that I too will be resurrected one day.
 Prophets and astrologers and mystics can write all they want about the "other world".
-People can go on T.V. and talk about the "tunnel" or "white light" they have seen in their near death experiences.
+People can go on TV and talk about the "tunnel" or "white light" they have seen in their near death experiences.
 Only Jesus actually died and resurrected three days later to show me it is possible and promise the same for me one day.
-Jesus has the ability to promise me this thing because He has the power over life and death and His resurrection is the unmistakable proof - John 10: 17-18
+Jesus has the ability to promise me this thing because He has the power over life and death and His resurrection is the unmistakable proof (John 10:17-18).

 Our greatest problem however is not that we don't know about the resurrection of Jesus.
 Our problem is that we don't stake our entire lives on this fact.
 If we did: